tasmota/docs/docs/Blinds-and-Shutters.md

 Close the shutter and repeat this procedure until the motor delay is set properly.

+Following defaults are pre-compiled into the code and can only be changed by compiling you own binary and use the `user_config.override`
+- The default waiting time after the motor is stopped and before e.g. moving into the other direction is 0.5 sec.
+This avoids unexpected massive loads when changing direction.
+The time in [ms] can be changed by adding following line with a different value: `#define MOTOR_STOP_TIME 500 // wait 0.5 second after stop to do any other action. e.g. move in the opposite direction`
+- In Failsafe-Mode the driver waits for 0.1sec to let the direction relay execute and be stable before switching on the power relay starting the movement.
+The time in [ms] can be changed by adding following line with a different value: `#define SHUTTER_RELAY_OPERATION_TIME 100 // wait for direction relay 0.1sec before power up main relay`

 ### Button Control
 When shutter is running in default `ShutterMode 0`, you already have basic control over the shutter movement using switches or buttons in the module configuration to directly drive the shutter relays.
 For short circuit safe operation `ShutterMode 1` direct control of the relays will not give you a nice user interface since you have to 1st set the direction with one switch or button and 2nd switch on the power by the other switch or button.